screaminglineage/amzn-track/README.md

 # Amazon Price Tracker

-Scrapes prices of products on Amazon and saves them to a local file.
-The prices can later be compared to see if they have gone down
+Scrapes prices of products on Amazon and saves them to a local file for tracking.
+The prices can be updated and a notification is sent if the new price is lower.
 ## Usage

 ```console